 Simple Stovetop Burner

 A more popular modern RV amenity these days is a simple stovetop burner.
-These are also known as hot plates, and are usually induction or electric based.
+These are also known as hot plates and are usually induction or electric-based.
 Sometimes you can purchase propane or portable stovetop burners as well.
+Many RVs have opted for two burner induction cooktops given their overall simplicity and ease of both use and cleaning.

-However, if you are cooking a more complicated meal for a larger group, you may find that one or two burners isn’t enough.
-If it is just you and your partner camping in a travel trailer made for couples, two burners may be plenty for meals!
+This style of appliance can be very useful for those of you looking for more RV counter space or more simple meals and short-term camping trips.
+However, if you are cooking a more complicated meal for a larger group, you may find one or two burners aren’t enough.
+If it’s just you and your partner camping in a travel trailer made for couples, two burners may be plenty for meals!

 Wall Oven

-If you own a rig and plan on replacing your oven, you may be on the hunt for one that directly replaces your existing wall oven.
-This can be tricky to do, but this style of appliance does exist- especially on a small scale for your RV!
+If you own a rig and plan on replacing your oven, you may be on the hunt for one able to directly replace your existing wall oven.
+This can be tricky to do, but this style of appliance does exist, especially on a small scale for your RV!
+Wall ovens will also look familiar to those of you with wall ovens in your residential home.

+This style of oven can be either propane or electric and is often much larger than any other oven option.
 However, this style can be expensive to replace, as the custom size needed to fit an RV can be difficult to find.
-You should also always have a professional help you install one of these just in case of fire safety- though here are our top fire extinguisher choices for your RV.
+You should also always have a professional help you install one of these just in case of fire safety.

 Toaster Oven or Microwave Oven